ipython/ipython/docs/source/interactive/qtconsole.rst

   the kernel from other consoles as there are no real ZMQ sockets anymore.
   Moreover, the default, system-wide configuration will not be loaded and applied.

+* Start an IPython kernel in a separate subprocess and communicate with it via the ZMQ sockets.

 Regressions
 ===========